leaningtech/labs/src/content/docs/cheerpj2/04-guides/Using-web-workers.md

 ---
-title: Using web workers
+title: Using Web Workers
 ---

-## Using the JavaScript web workers API
+## Using the JavaScript Web Workers API

 CheerpJ supports running Java code in the background using Web Workers.
 To use this functionality you need to include the `loader.js` script as usual (e.g. `https://cjrtnc.leaningtech.com/latest/loader.js`).
-The script exposes the APIs described in [JavaScript web worker API](/cheerpj2/reference/WebWorker-API#javascript-web-worker-api).
+The script exposes the APIs described in [JavaScript Web Worker API](/cheerpj2/reference/WebWorker-API#javascript-web-worker-api).
 You can use CheerpJ in the main thread at the same time.

 All code in a Worker runs in parallel and asynchronously with the main thread.
 All the methods below return standard JavaScript `Promise`s, and you can use `.then(...)`, `.catch(...)` and `async/await` with them.